DrDeviant/linuxallenum/README.md

 # linuxallenum
-this bash script is for remote linux hosts hacked!
+this bash script is for remote linux, unix and macos hosts hacked!

+## Warning:
+1. this script will download other tools; be careful!
+2. if you want hack an host, before use linuxallremote from my repositories!

 ## Note:
 these scripts will change critically hacked host!